What Is a SIC Code? SIC Structure, Primary Code Rules & Extended SIC Segmentation

 Compare industry concentration across regions using the same SIC baseline for apples-to-apples analysis.

-GEO accuracy depends on classification accuracy: If your SIC code is wrong, every geographic slice is distorted.
-Verify the definition and boundaries before using SIC in location-based analytics or targeting.
+GEO accuracy depends on classification accuracy: if your SIC code is wrong, every geographic slice is distorted.
+Verify definition and boundaries before using SIC in targeting or analytics.

-If you need industry + geography targeting, start with verified lists: USA Business Lists.
+If you need industry + geography targeting, start here: USA Business Lists.

 How SIC Is Used in Business and Government